 If you have time, check out Paseo de la Princesa, a 19th-century esplanade that wraps around the ancient city walls.
 The walkway ends at the stunning Raíces Fountain, which symbolizes the island’s cultural roots (pictured above).
 We began our walking tour here and it was nice that is has plenty of shade to escape the hot mid-day sun.

 Free Trolley around Old San Juan

 There are 4 routes to choose from with 26 marked stops throughout Old San Juan (similar to a bus stop).
 There are two types of trolleys – an open-aired trolley that looks like a train of over-sized golf carts and another trolley that looks like a small bus.

-There are only a few places in the world that offer such an opportunity, so we made it a priority to include this kayaking adventure during our visit to San Juan.
+There are only a few places in the world that offer such an opportunity.
+Therefore, we made it a priority to include this unique kayak adventure during our time in San Juan, Puerto Rico.

-Read about our tour here: Bioluminescent Kayak Tour in Fajardo
+Read about our tour – Bioluminescent Kayak Tour in Fajardo

 Explore a real Pirate Ship in the Caribbean

 Docked beside the cruise ship port on Calle Marina, across the street from the Sheraton Old San Juan hotel, is a beautiful wood pirate ship.
 Okay, so it’s not actually a real pirate ship, but it’s a pretty awesome replica, and your kids won’t know the difference!
 Our boys saw it and immediately wanted to check it out.

 We’re not sure how often the boat is docked there.
 However, if you see it docked near Old San Juan, it’s worth checking out.
 At the time of our visit, it cost $10 per adult and $5 per child over 5 years old.
 You only need 15-30 minutes to see it all, so it’s a fun activity for younger children.